liris-xr/PLUME/docs/recorder/unique-identification.md

 ### Assets GUID registry

 The assets GUID registry is unique and is located in `Assets/Resources`.
 It contains the correspondences between each assets used in the scenes specified in the build settings or, if none, the currently opened scene.
 The `AssetsGuidRegistry` is automatically created on build or when entering play mode in the editor.
-Entries of the assets GUID registry contains an additional property call `Asset Bundle Path`.
+Entries of the assets GUID registry contains an additional property called `Asset Bundle Path`.
 This is used by the [PLUME Viewer](../viewer/index.md) to find the asset inside the [asset bundle](asset-bundle.md).

 <figure>
 <div>